 Bearfence Mountain: A Rock Scramble Hike to 360-Degree Views at Shenandoah National Park

-Reaching the top of Bearfence Mountain by way of the Bearfence Loop Trail at Shenandoah National Park is worthy of a spot on any list of bucket list hikes.
+The hike to the top of Bearfence Mountain by way of the Bearfence Loop Trail in Shenandoah National Park’s Central District is less than half-mile (one-way).

-On a clear day, the mountains seem to go on forever (and ever).
-The far-reaching 360-degree views are beyond tremendous.
+On a clear day, the mountains seem to go on forever.
+The far-reaching views are beyond tremendous.
+It’s easy to see why this is a favorite hike for a lot of people.

-This hike clocks in at just .85-mile with an elevation gain of 167 feet, but don’t underestimate this Skyline Drive hiking trail, particularly the rock scramble.
+This short hike may have an elevation gain of just 167 feet, but don’t underestimate this Skyline Drive hike, especially the rock scramble to the top.

 This trail can be heavily trafficked, but I wouldn’t be surprised to learn that many turn back before the summit.
 The final ascent can be intimidating.